Hieromon/AutoConnect/mkdocs/advancedusage.md

 portal.begin();
 ```

+### <i class="fa fa-caret-right"></i> Launch SoftAP separately with the Sketch

+Certain communication protocols applicable to the ESP module require that the WiFi mode is AP + STA in order to operate normally. (ie. [ESP-NOW](https://www.espressif.com/en/products/software/esp-now), [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/mesh.html)) Even Sketches using Espressif own WiFi protocol will able to open a gateway to the Internet by connecting to a WiFi router via AutoConnect.
+To enable applying these protocols, It needs to launch SoftAP by itself in a sketch and then call [*AutoConnect::begin*](api.md#begin), but the default behavior of [*AutoConnect::begin*](api.md#begin) will turn off SoftAP always then it unable to open a connection.

+[*AutoConnectConfig::preserveAPMode*](apiconfig.md#preserveAPMode) setting maintains WiFi-AP mode without disabling SoftAP inside [*AutoConnect::begin*](api.md#begin).
+The Sketch can utilize the WiFi connection via AutoConnect with ESP-MESH and ESP-NOW protocol by enabling this option.

 ### <i class="fa fa-caret-right"></i> Make SSID of SoftAP unique

 You can change SoftAP's SSID and password programmatically when the captive portal starts up.
 By using chip specific ID of esp8266/esp32 you can make SSID of SoftAP unique.
 SSID and password for SoftAP is [*AutoConnectConfig::apid*](apiconfig.md#apid) and [*AutoConnectConfig::psk*](apiconfig.md#psk).